 What is a Weed ?

-Our world is green, with many kinds of plants.
 All plants are in some way useful and beneficial.
-But some plants are undesirable in situations created by man to serve his particular needs.
-This page includes picture to help you identify weeds.
+But some plants are undesirable in situations created to serve particular needs.
+These plants are called weeds, meaning plants that are out of place.
+This includes any plant that:

 • Presents difficulty in cultivating desirable plants.